You are currently viewing What Are My Rights as a Tenant? A Complete Guide 2026

 Most tenants pay a security deposit before moving in.
 This covers damage or unpaid rent.
 You should get that money back when you leave, as long as the place is clean and undamaged.

 Your landlord must return the deposit within a set time, often 14 to 30 days.
 If they deduct money, they must list the reasons.
+Take photos when you move in and out.
+Clean the home before leaving.
+Ask for a walk-through to confirm everything looks good.

 You cannot lose your home without a fair process.
 The law protects you from sudden or forced removal.
 A landlord must follow legal steps to evict you.
 They cannot just ask you to leave.
 They must give you a written notice that explains the reason.
 That notice must follow state rules.